creative-koalas/kython-mcp/design.md

 to the message channels in the subinterpreters.
 - Interruption (cooperative):
 Cells that take too long to execute can be interrupted.

+The design philosophy of `kython-mcp` is similar to that of [`kmux`](https://github.com/creative-koalas/kmux.git);
+block-oriented execution, AI-friendly ergonomics, etc.